 ephemeral = lasting for only a short time.
 Once you’ve created your masterpiece, take a photo, dismantle it, and return the loose parts to nature!

 Along with leaves and pinecones, acorns are another fantastic loose part that is abundant in the Fall.
 Paint them, make them into ornaments, or turn them into animals or fairies.
 Get inspired by the amazing (and entertaining) acorn elves at dubanci.cz!

 autumn outdoor activities for the adventurous kid

-go bird watching: Start by just pointing out and/or counting every bird that you see.
+Start by just pointing out and/or counting every bird that you see.
 Research common local birds and look at pictures ahead of time.
 Talk about distinguishing features for common birds.
 See if you can identify any of the birds in the backyard.
-If you have a camera with a powerful lens, see if you can get good photos
+If you have a camera with a powerful lens, snap a few photos!

 BE AN ACTIVIST

 A Swedish ‘fitness trend’, plogging is a combination of jogging and “plocka upp” (picking up) trash.
 Find a version that works for you and your family (walking, jogging, scootering) and talk to them about the importance of caring for our natural spaces and being involved in our communities.
 Give yourselves a goal (filling up a bag, cleaning up a certain section) and see their faces light up with pride when you’ve accomplished it.
 You can incorporate this into all or many of your outdoor excursions by bringing plastic bags and gloves in your pockets/backpacks “just in case”.